 SAIL is committed to maintaining as safe an environment as possible for everyone.
 The following are the current policies for SAIL in-person activities.
-Please check back as these policies will change in accordance with CDC guidance.
+Please check back as these policies will change in accordance with CDC guidance and UI Health Recommendations

-- Staff, learners and visitors must wear a well-fitting mask at all times while in SAIL.
-Double masking is strongly encouraged.
+- Staff, learners and visitors are strongly encouraged to wear a well fitting mask at all times while in SAIL.

 - If you are experiencing symptoms or tested positive for COVID within 14 days of your program, do not come to the center.
 Learn more about quarantine guidance from the CDC.